 Notice that when $-\norm{\hat{\bm\nu}_i}^2/4-\btx_i^\top\bm\nu_i\leq 0$, the dual solution is infeasible, and thus $D(\hat{\bm\nu})=-\infty$.
 This indicates the optimization error of the current inexact solution $\hat{\bm\Theta}$ is still not small enough.
 In such a case, we run a few more iterations of Algorithm~\ref{algo:CD} (or Algorithm~\ref{algo:ASCD}) to improve the solution accuracy.

-We note that following the arguments in \citet[Theorem~3]{hazimeh2020sparse}, one can show that as long as $\hat{\bm\Theta}$ is close to $\bm\Theta^*$ (i.e., an optimal solution to~\eqref{eqn:relaxation}) in the Euclidean norm (say), then $D(\bm\Theta^*)-D(\hat{\bm\Theta})$ is also small.
-Furthermore, this difference can be bounded by a quantity that depends upon the number of nonzero off-diagonal entries instead of the number of entries in the matrix $\mathcal{O}(p^2)$.
-We omit the proof for conciseness.

 \customparagraph{Efficient computation of the dual bounds} A direct computation of the dual bound $D(\hat{\bm\nu})$ costs $\mathcal{O}(np^2)$.
 This can be reduced to $\mathcal{O}(nk)$ if $k$ denotes the number of nonzero off-diagonal entries in the precision matrix estimate obtained from Algorithm~\ref{algo:ASCD}.
-As shown by~\citet{hazimeh2020sparse} in the sparse regression setting, if $\hat\theta_{ij}=0$, then This means we compute $\psi^*$ (as a special case of $g^*$ in root relaxation) over the off-diagonal nonzero locations of $\hat{\bm\Theta}$, which reduces the computation cost to $\mathcal{O}(nk)$.
+As shown by~\citet{hazimeh2020sparse} in the sparse regression setting, if $\hat\theta_{ij}=0$, then This means we only need to compute $\psi^*$ (as a special case of $g^*$ in root relaxation) for any $(i,j)$ such that $i\neq j$ and $\hat{\theta}_{ij}\neq0$, which reduces the computation cost to $\mathcal{O}(nk)$.

 We can also consider the node relaxation setting --- the only difference is that if $\hat\theta_{ij}=0$ and $\underline{z}_{ij}=\bar{z}_{ij}=1$, then $g^*(\btx_j^\top\hat{\bm\nu}_j+\btx_i^\top\hat{\bm\nu}_i;\lambda_0,\lambda_2,M,\underline{z}_{ij},\bar{z}_{ij})=-\lambda_0$.
 Since for every node we can easily store the number of $z_{ij}$'s that are fixed to 1 with cost $\mathcal{O}(1)$, the cost of computing dual bounds remains $\mathcal{O}(nk)$.
 The formal statement is presented in Proposition~\ref{prop:eff-comp-dual-bounds}.